-But what if you want to download the videos on Vimeo to keep forever?
-Well, because the clips hosted on the platform are embedded, it only allows you to watch them online and share the URL with friends or loved ones.
+But what if you want to download the videos on Vimeo or some parts of them to keep forever?
+Well, if the video owner toggle on the download option you can download the whole video.

-However, there is a clever way around this.
-Thanks to Clideo, you can save a clip, or even just a particular section of it, on your iPhone and send straight to your contacts.
+What is a clever way to get just a part o it?
+Thanks to Clideo, you can save just a particular section of it, on your iPhone and send straight to your contacts.

 And the best bit?
 It doesn’t require finding, downloading or paying for any pricey software or dodgy apps.
 It works online, from any browser, including Chrome, Safari, Edge or Firefox, and across most platforms, whether that’s Windows, Mac, iPhone, or Android.

-Here’s how to save a video from Vimeo to iPhone, in three simple steps.
+Here’s how to save and cut a video from Vimeo to iPhone, in three simple steps.

 The first thing you’ll see is a ‘Choose file’ button.
-Tap the down-arrow on the left-hand side and a drop-down menu will appear with a link box at the bottom.
-Simply paste the URL of the Vimeo video here and the tool will automatically begin “fetching content” as it uploads the clip to Clideo’s servers.
+Tap it to add your clip.
+You can also hit the down-arrow on the right-hand side and a drop-down menu will appear with two options to add from your Google Drive or Dropbox cloud storage.
+No matter what your option is, the tool will automatically begin “fetching content” as it uploads the clip to Clideo’s servers.

 Once the Vimeo movie has been processed, you’ll be presented with the editing tools dashboard where you can do a number of things before you download the video from Vimeo to your iPhone.